ianrenton/ianrenton.com/www/cv/index.md

 <h1>Ian Renton</h1>
 <h2 style="position: relative; top: -0.8em">Software Engineer</h2>

 ***Note:** This is the online version of my CV.
-Private information such as my telephone number, references’ details and the name of my current employer have been omitted.
+Some information has been omitted for privacy or security reasons.
 If you require this information, please request a full version of the CV via email to [ian@ianrenton.com](mailto:ian@ianrenton.com).*

 ## Technical Skills